 “The radiation challenge is such a big challenge for us we don't know what to do with it.”

-On behalf of NASA he solicited ideas from, “K through 12 (kindergarten to twelfth grade or or age 5-6 to 18), college students, whoever's out there, NASA, and we're all looking for ideas for how we solve that problem for deep space exploration -how do we protect ourselves, how do we shield ourselves?”
+On behalf of NASA he solicited ideas from, “K through 12 (kindergarten to twelfth grade -age 5-6 to 18), college students, whoever's out there, NASA, and we're all looking for ideas for how we solve that problem for deep space exploration -how do we protect ourselves, how do we shield ourselves?”

 In 2014, NASA’s invitation for helpful suggestions stated,